douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * avanciĝo - advancement
 * avanco - advance
 * avantaĝo - advantage
+* aventuregi - to go on adventures
 * aventuro - adventure
 * averti - to warn
 * aviadilo - airplane
+* avino - grandmother
 * aĉetado - purchasing
 * aĉeti - to buy
 * aĝa - old